VaultScholars/todo-app/README.md

 2. Implement your code on that branch.
 3. Submit a pull request to `main`.

 We'll review the pull request and approve it if it matches the expected output for the project.
+We'll provide feedback on your PR.
+If issues arise, check the expected output in the project guidelines.